Single-Peaked Consistency for Weak Orders Is Easy: Conclusions and Future Work

-Elections that contain voters that have nearly single-peaked preferences have beneficial properties~\cite{fal-hem-hem:j:nearly-sp}.
-There are several different types of nearly single-peakedness and detecting them is an interesting computational problem~\cite{erd-lac-pfa:c:nearly-sp} and it would be interesting to see how preference profiles of weak orders impact the complexity of nearly single-peakedness or, as mentioned in Lackner~\shortcite{lac:c:incomplete-sp-aaai}, nearly single-peakedness in the existential model.
+Single-peaked preferences are studied because they are a simply stated and important domain restriction that gives insight into how the voters view the candidates and elections with single-peaked voters have nice properties.
+However, experimental study suggests that in real-world settings voters are often not single-peaked~\cite{mat-for-gol:c:empirical-voting-large-data}, but in this study the single-peaked results only used Black's definition for total orders.
+It would be interesting to see if real-world datasets of weak orders contain voters that are single-peaked, single-plateaued, or \extsp.
+In single-peaked and nearly single-peaked elections computational problems often become easier~\cite{fal-hem-hem-rot:j:single-peaked-preferences,fal-hem-hem:j:nearly-sp}.
+As mentioned by Lackner~\cite{lac:c:incomplete-sp-aaai} an important open problem is to determine what computational benefits are gained when a preference profile is \extsp\ or even nearly \extsp.
+There are several different types of nearly single-peakedness and determining if a given preference profile is nearly single-peaked with respect to a certain distance measure is an interesting computational problem~\cite{erd-lac-pfa:c:nearly-sp}.
+It would be interesting to see how preference profiles of weak orders impact the complexity of nearly single-peakedness or, as also mentioned by Lackner~\cite{lac:c:incomplete-sp-aaai}, nearly single-peakedness in the existential model.